Jeimer Candelario Player Props: Nationals vs. Mariners

 Jeimer Candelario At The Plate

-- In 13.7% of his games this season, he has gone deep, and 3.2% of his trips to the dish.
+- He has gone deep in 13.5% of his games this season, and 3.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.